 As part of its review, the CMA found a wide range of unarranged overdraft fees.
 This can vary depending on the bank but some charge daily fees of £5 or £10, while others charge monthly fees or interest.
 The charges you’ll face for dipping into your overdraft will vary depending on whether it’s authorised with your account provider or not.

 If you find that you’re regularly running out of money towards the end of the month, you might benefit from take another look at your household budget (or putting a budget together if you don’t already have one).
 Sticking to a budget could help you manage your money better and avoid you from slipping into your overdraft.

 Do you find yourself overdrawn most of the time?
 You might need to take more dramatic action.
-It may be worth considering opening an account with an alternative provider, such as the thinkmoney Personal Account.
+It may be worth considering opening an account with an alternative provider, such as the thinkmoney Managed Current Account.

 The budgeting account will help you manage your outgoings and incomes by keeping the money that you need for your regular commitments separate from your spending money.
 The account comes with a monthly management fee of £17.50 and £24.50 for a joint account.

-You can read more about the features that come with the thinkmoney Personal Account here.
+You can read more about the features that come with the thinkmoney Managed Current Account here.